In His Later Years Hulk Hogan Was a Republican, but This Wasn't Always the Case

 What politics does Hulk Hogan follow?

-At the time, Hogan told TMZ that he saw the success of other formerly non-political individuals and he named Trump specifically as an example to him of how he could make it in politics.
+At the time, Hulk told TMZ that he saw the success of other formerly non-political individuals and he named Trump specifically as an example to him of how he could make it in politics.

 "After seeing Donald Trump's fanbase and watching what Jesse Ventura did, in the state of Florida, I got a feeling it wouldn't be that hard," Hogan told the outlet.
 "I really do."